Success in the fight against corruption requires a global, clever, and nimble response.

 Interested in learning more about how you can get involved in the Grand Challenge?

-We are pleased to announce Doing Business With Integrity!
 Doing Business With Integrity, the first focused call for innovations under the Innovating to Counter Transnational Corruption Open Call, will award up to $4 million in grants to private sector entities and consortia or partnerships that include private sector entities to counter transnational corruption.
-We will fund activities that reflect innovative thinking; advance the range, depth, and impact of private sector actions to reduce transnational corruption; and demonstrate that anti-corruption efforts can be good for business.
-The CTC Grand Challenge will accept concept notes on a rolling basis until January 12, 2023.
-Learn more and apply online now!
+We will invest in activities that reflect innovative thinking; advance the range, depth, and impact of private sector actions to reduce transnational corruption; and demonstrate that anti-corruption efforts can be good for business.
+The funding was made available through the EDGE Fund, USAID’s public-private partnership fund.
+The submission period for Doing Business with Integrity closed on January 12, 2024.
+Learn more and sign up for our mailing list to be notified about award announcements in Summer 2024.

 Image